actionml/docs.actionml.com/h_rest_spec.md

     </tr>
 </table>

-# Harness ML/AI REST

-Most of the Harness API deals with Engines, which have sub-resources: Events, Queries, Jobs & others.
-There are also some REST
-APIs that are administrative in nature.

 # JSON

 Harness uses JSON for all request and response bodies.
 The format of these bodies are under the control of the Specific Engines with some information layered on by Harness itself.

-See the Engine docs for request/response formats.
+See the Engine docs for request/response content and formats.

 # Harness REST Resource Types